carlos-cassol/test-solutions-engineer/README.md

 (example connection string)
 DATABASE_URL="postgresql://postgres:root@localhost:5432/CarrierData"

-# Loadboard credentials (used for browser automation)
+# Loadboard credentials (used for browser automation.
+Or leave a empty string to use debug credentials)
 LANDSTAR_USERNAME="your_landstar_username"
 LANDSTAR_PASSWORD="your_landstar_password"